Skip to main content

 Controlling How Delete Files Automations Are Executed

-When triggered by file actions or webhooks, Delete Files automations may run in parallel if multiple events occur close together.
-This improves performance but can cause issues when working with remote mounts.
-Enable the Always Serialize Jobs setting to run each automation one at a time.
-This helps prevent file conflicts or race conditions on remote systems.
+When triggered by file action based triggers or inbound webhooks, Delete Files automations run in parallel when multiple events occur in close succession.
+This improves performance but can introduce file conflicts or race conditions when working with Remote Mounts.